couturecraigj/censor-free/README.md

 - Allow users to build a profile about themselves
   - Allow a main pic
   - Allow a displayName
-- Allow a way to build circles (rename for copyright)
+- Allow a way to build groups
 - Provide a suggestion box on the site that creates new GitHub Issues
 - Save certain Posts (like Pinterest)
 - Setup Testing